Code of Conduct

 These are the community guidelines for all the members of Open Constitution to avoid war and nurture peace and harmony in the community.

-Open Constitution recognises the following platforms for open communication and public facing communication records by the community members.
+Open Constitution recognises the following platforms for open communication and public-facing communication records by community members.

-- Public & Private channels, Huddles on Foundation's Slack Memberspace
+- Public and private channels, Huddles on the Foundation's Slack Memberspace

 - Discord Server